GerritCodeReview/k8s-gerrit/Documentation/operator-dev.md

 ## Build

-For this step, you need Java 11 and Maven installed.
+For this step, you need Java 17 and Maven or Bazel installed.

+### Build using Bazel

+To build the operator using Bazel (still work in progress):

+When Bazel module dependencies have been changed, Bazel module lock file must be re-generated:

+  $ bazel mod deps --lockfile_mode=update

+When maven dependencies have been changed, the dependencies must be
+re-pinned:

+  $ REPIN=1 bazelisk run @maven//:pin

+To build the operator library:

+  $ bazel build operator

+To run unit tests:

+  $ bazel test operator:operator-tests

+To run E2E tests:

+  $ bazel test operator:operator-tests-e2e

+To create the operator binary:

+  $ bazel build operator:operator-binary_deploy.jar

+To create the image containing operator binary:

+  $ bazel build operator:k8s-gerrit-image

+To create the image tarball:

+  $ bazel build operator:k8s-gerrit-image-tarball

+### Build using Maven

-To build all components of the operator run:
+To build all components of the operator using Maven run:

 ```sh
 cd operator